Whether glazed or natural, zellige is a historic craft with unique attributes

 What Is So Remarkable About clé Zellige Tile?

 Our successful quest to offer authentic zellige has led to some confusion as to what actually constitutes true zellige.
 The most defining characteristic of zellige is it’s imperfections and variations.
 The glossy glazed surfaces often have chips and uneven colors and edges, which can lead Instagram-loving clients (looking solely at the final installation) confused and feeling like they might have defective tile.
 Rest assured: these beautiful flaws, irregularities and variations are 100% authentic.
 These are the telltale signs of something that is hand-made and serve as a reminder of the tiles' great history, like a stamp of authenticity.
-If you are curious to see how the imperfections and variations can add texture to your space, then we encourage you to download Primer.
-This app provides the augmented reality for you to see what our zellige will look like installed in your space.

 As zellige has become a social media must-see, many zellige-like products have been released.
 While these imposters may be just fine for certain clients and certain projects (they’re certainly more affordable), we have found that offering these look-alikes with their machine-cut edges simply aren’t real zellige, and that isn’t the clé way.
 They cannot offer the treasured zellige characteristics of pitted surfaces and hand-chiseled edges.
 All you’re left with is a watered down version of zellige; not the real deal.